travellingsky/blog/content/to-do-in-london.md

 +++
 categories = ["Europe"]
 date = "2019-09-16T00:00:00-04:00"
-description = "London England, many things to see in London.
-Access to my 5 day London Itinerary and pictures of our vacation to London City, as well as some great day trips from London" image = "/uploads/Buckingham Palace 1.jpg" pins = [] slug = "24-things-to-see-in-london" tags = ["london england", "london city", "london day trips", "cathedrals", "things to do", "things to see", "Itinerary", "london sightseeing"] title = "24 Things to See in London" type = "post"
+description = "London England, Check out my 24 things to see in London blog.
+Access to my 5 day London Itinerary and pictures of our vacation to London City, as well as some great day trips you will enjoy from London" image = "/uploads/Buckingham Palace 1.jpg" pins = [] slug = "24-things-to-see-in-london" tags = ["london england", "london city", "london day trips", "cathedrals", "things to do", "things to see", "Itinerary", "london sightseeing"] title = "London Sights worth checking out" type = "post"

 +++